 When the treadmill, Cruz brings to Fireball Beach with her, finishes opening, it plays the sound from WALL-E (2008) when WALL-E has to go to work.

 This is the fourth Pixar film where a character is voiced by a new actor, which applies to Chick Hicks.
 The first was Slinky and Andy (younger at the start of the film) in Toy Story 3 (2010), the second was Fillmore in Cars 2 (2011), and third time was Squirt, and Jacques in Finding Dory (2016).

 Despite somewhat different appearances, the cars that race for Trunk Fresh, Shiny Wax, Bumper Save, Sputter Stop, Spare O Mint, Lil Torquey Pistons, and No Stall at the beginning of the movie are the same cars that raced for them in Cars (2006).

-This movie is tied with Monsters Vs. Aliens (2009), Up (2009), A Christmas Carol (2009), Inside Out (2015), and The Good Dinosaur (2015) as the eighth most expensive animated film, with a budget of $175 million.
+This movie is tied with Monsters vs. Aliens (2009), Up (2009), A Christmas Carol (2009), Inside Out (2015), and The Good Dinosaur (2015) as the eighth most expensive animated film, with a budget of one hundred seventy-five million dollars.

 There are six new sponsors for the race cars in this movie, SynerG, Combustr, IGNTTR, Blinkr, Triple Dent, and Carbon Cyber.
 In addition, six sponsors from Cars, (2006) Shifty Drug, Fiber Fuel, Sidewall Shine, Retread, Tach-O-Mint, and the unamed sponsor for Junior aren't sponsoring any cars in this movie.